Spectral Gap Informed Ramp QAOA: Introduction

 Our main contributions are:

 \begin{itemize} \item Showing empirically that the linear ramp schedule is not the optimal schedule for Grover's search problem.
-Our SGIR--QAOA achieves better performance in terms of optimal solution probability at constant depth $p$, and in terms of the depth $p$ required to reach a threshold optimal solution probability. \item We show that these advantages with SGIR--QAOA over LR--QAOA extend to the Maximum Independent Set (MIS) problem. \item We demonstrate the scalability of SGIR--QAOA by using an extrapolation technique for large problem sizes. \item We study performance under depolarising noise and show that noisy SGIR--QAOA can increase optimal solution probability in comparison to noisy LR--QAOA. \end{itemize}
+Our SGIR--QAOA achieves better performance in terms of optimal solution probability at constant depth $p$, and in terms of the depth $p$ required to reach a threshold optimal solution probability. \item We show that these advantages with SGIR--QAOA over LR--QAOA extend to the Maximum Independent Set (MIS) problem. \item We demonstrate the scalability of SGIR--QAOA by using an extrapolation technique for large problem sizes. \item We study performance under depolarising noise and show that noisy SGIR--QAOA can increase optimal solution probability in comparison to noisy LR--QAOA. \item We establish the regimes in which the advantage of SGIR--QAOA over LR--QAOA holds. \end{itemize}

 The paper is organised as follows: Section \ref{sect:preliminaries} contains the preliminaries necessary for understanding the SGIR--QAOA method including the LR--QAOA method (Section \ref{sect:preliminaries:LR--QAOA}), and the adiabatic Hamiltonian for Grover's problem (Section \ref{sect:preliminaries:Had}).
 Section \ref{sect:sgir} details the SGIR--QAOA method, the MIS problem is defined in Section \ref{sect:preliminaries:MIS}, Section \ref{sect:meth} explains the methodology used, Section \ref{sect:res} presents our results for both Grover's and the MIS problem, and in Section \ref{sect:disc} we discuss our findings.